calebj/calebj-cogs/README.md

 ### ReCensor
 The recensor cog uses Python's built-in [`re`](https://docs.python.org/3/library/re.html) module to decide which messages to filter.
 An introduction to Python regex can be found [here](https://docs.python.org/3/howto/regex.html#regex-howto), and the full syntax is described [here](https://docs.python.org/3/library/re.html#regular-expression-syntax).

+**Note for Windows users:** because of OS limitations combined with an [upstream Red issue](https://github.com/Cog-Creators/Red-DiscordBot/pull/1956), a situation called [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html) can cause your bot to stop responding.
+On Linux and OSX, the cog uses process-level isolation to prevent this from happening.
+Once that pull request is merged, Windows users will have the same protection, and this note will be removed.

 Most of the configuration will be done with the following commands:
 - `[p]recensor create <name> [pattern]` : creates a new filter
 - `[p]recensor copy <name> <newname> [link]` : Copies an existing filter, with optional link